Darrell Armstrong

-Darrell Eugene Armstrong (born June 22, 1968) is a former American professional basketball player, who played 14 seasons in the National Basketball Association.
-He is currently an assistant coach for the NBA's Dallas Mavericks, who won the championship in the 2010–11 season.
+Darrell Eugene Armstrong (born June 22, 1968) is an American professional basketball coach and former player who last was an assistant coach for the Dallas Mavericks of the National Basketball Association (NBA).
+He played 14 seasons in the NBA for the Orlando Magic, New Orleans Hornets, Dallas Mavericks, Indiana Pacers and New Jersey Nets.
+Armstrong was selected as the Most Improved Player and Sixth Man of the Year while playing for the Magic in 1999.
+He retired from playing in 2008 and joined the Mavericks as an assistant coach in 2009.
+He won his first NBA championship with the Mavericks in 2011.

 Early life

 Armstrong was born in Gastonia, North Carolina and graduated from Ashbrook High School of Gastonia in 1986.
 At Ashbrook, Armstrong was a punter and wide receiver on the football team and began playing basketball as a senior.
 Armstrong then attended Fayetteville State University, a Division II college in Fayetteville, North Carolina and part of the Central Intercollegiate Athletic Association (CIAA) conference, and joined the football team as a walk-on placekicker.
 Armstrong played football for the 1986 and 1987 seasons and twice kicked school-record 48-yard field goals.
 In 1988, Armstrong joined the Fayetteville State basketball team and would play three seasons under coach Jeff Capel II.
 In his senior season of 1990–91, Armstrong played 24 games and averaged 16.4 points, 3.6 rebounds, and 4.7 assists.
 Armstrong was the CIAA Slam Dunk champion in 1990 and a first-team All-CIAA selection in 1991.